Car Finance Made EASY

 When shopping for a used car, you want quality – after all, you’re sinking your hard-earned money into something that should last you for years to come.
 That’s why it’s so important to inspect the car thoroughly.

-Here’s some warning signs to check before you buy that car.
+Here are some warning signs to check before you buy that car.

 Sign #1: Rust.
 Rust can be expensive to fix and it also indicates that this used car was not very well cared for – who knows what other maintenance the owner has skimped on?
 This could mean big-time auto repairs in your very near future.
 If you see rust, take a pass.

-Sign #2: Odometer doesn’t match vehicle history report.
-If the odometer doesn’t match the mileage that’s listed on the used car history report (which should also have the car’s VIN number on it), then you’re most likely dealing with a shady seller who has tampered with the odometer to make the car seem like it has less miles.
+Sign #2: Odometer doesn’t match the vehicle history report.
+If the odometer doesn’t match the mileage that’s listed on the used car history report (which should also have the car’s VIN number on it), then you’re most likely dealing with a shady seller who has tampered with the odometer to make the car seem like it has fewer miles.
 You don’t want to buy a car from this person, as you don’t know what else they’re trying to disguise.

 Sign #3: Mismatched panels or paint.
 If you see panels that are mismatched or don’t quite meet, or you notice a different paint color on one part of the car, start asking questions.
 These are all indicators that the car has been in an accident.
 The accident should be listed on a vehicle history report, and you need to keep in mind that previous accidents can bring down a vehicle’s value, which could affect your resale plans later on.